Canola Agronomy for Low to Intermediate Rainfall Dryland

 - You can use a bulking agent to regulate the amount of seed planted.
 A modest amount of 11-52 fertilizer can be used, but banding high rates of fertilizer next to the seed will hurt germination.

 - Don’t mix varieties.
-If you are planting Roundup® Ready and non-GMO varieties in different fields, clean your drill when you switch canola varieties.
-Roundup Ready seed will contaminate your non-GMO seed, causing you to lose your premium.
-Non-GMO plants will be killed by Roundup applications, causing you to lose part of your stand.
+If you are planting generic and specialty varieties in different fields, clean your drill when you switch canola varieties.
+Generic seed will contaminate your specialty seed, causing you to lose your premium.

 Seeding Winter Canola